L-Pinto/UMinho-LEI/III/BD/README.md

 ### :pushpin: Databases

-:bulb: About : In this project ... put fitting text here... just an example : Name of project, tools used, etc...
+About : In this project ... put fitting text here... just an example : Name of project, tools used, etc...

 Final Grade : 18